ppy/osu-wiki/wiki/Tournaments/UKCC/UKCC7/en.md

 ![Map pools](img/mappool.png)

-*NB - Map packs may no longer be available due to age.*
+*Note: Map packs may no longer be available due to age.*

 ### Losers Final + Grand Final